-The initial review of the Council's governance framework was carried out by the Corporate Governance Working Group.
-This group prepared assessment questionnaires for each corporate Chief Officer and also for some specific governance functions such as finance, human resources and legal.
-The questionnaires were based on the seven principles that follow in the main part of this document and were assessed to identify any areas for improvement.
+The initial review of our governance framework was carried out by the Corporate Governance Working Group.
+This group worked with each corporate Chief Officer and also for some specific governance functions such as finance, human resources and legal.
+Our approach was based on the seven principles that follow in the main part of this document and were assessed to identify any areas for improvement.
 Questionnaires were also completed by the Chairs of Overview and Scrutiny committees.
 In addition the Audit Committee undertakes a self-assessment of its own effectiveness which has also informed this work.